nbursa/AgoraNet/README.md

 ## Licensing and Contribution

-This repository is public for demonstration purposes and is still under active development.
-Contributions are welcome, and the project will soon be open-sourced under an appropriate permissive license (likely MIT or AGPLv3).
+This repository is publicly available for demonstration and collaboration.
+Contributions are welcome.
+The author intends to open-source the project under a permissive license (MIT or AGPLv3) once core features are finalized.

 © 2025 Nenad Bursać.
 All rights reserved.